Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Setting and Notation

+where $\bgps: \R^p \mapsto \R^q$ is a vector-valued basis function with an intercept term.
+One may specify a range of basis functions to capture potential non-linearity in the density ratio model to improve the robustness of the estimation for $\omega_{k_t,k_s}(\bx)$.

-\begin{remark} The model \eqref{def:drw} is known as the exponential tilt density ratio model, which has wide application in areas such as mixture models to account for heterogeneity between two distributions \citep{qin1998inferences, qin11, HongJASA2017,duan20201fast}.
-For example, \cite{qin11} studied the exponential tilt model with $\bgps(\bx)= \bx$, which recovers the whole class of natural exponential family distributions, including the normal distribution with mean shift, Bernoulli distribution for binary covariates, etc. By including higher-order terms of $\bx$ in $\bgps(\bx)$, higher-order differences such as variance, skewness, and covariance can be captured.
-An important contribution in our paper is that we propose a privacy-preserving and communication-efficient approach to estimate the heterogeneity in covariate distributions, which we will describe in more detail in Section 3.
+\begin{remark} The exponential tilt density ratio model \eqref{def:drw} is widely used to account for heterogeneity between two distributions \citep{qin1998inferences, qin11, duan20201fast}.
+By including higher-order terms of $\bx$ in $\bgps(\bx)$, higher-order differences such as variance and skewness can be captured.
+We propose in Section \ref{sec:method} a communication-efficient approach to estimate $\bgg_{k_t,k_s}$ in covariate distributions between a target site and source site without sharing individual-level data.
+In the simulation study and real-data example, we have selected the exponential tilt model with $\bgps(\bx)= \bx$, which recovers the whole class of natural exponential family distributions, including the normal distribution with mean shift, Bernoulli distribution for binary covariates, etc. More flexible choices for $\bgps(\cdot)$ could help calibrate higher-order moments of covariates.
+However, if the number of covariates $p$ is high, one must consider the trade-off between the amount of information that is shared and the feasibility of balancing covariate distributions. \end{remark}